dvtate/old-yoda/README.md

 - Some features which I plan on implementing:
   + functions and subroutines
   + lists
+  + associative arrays (dictionaries)
   + loops and if statements that actually work
   + scoping (maybe) (maybe something like what PHP does)
   + proper string manipulation funcitons and such
   + regular expressions
-  + concurrency (multi-threaded/async)
+  + concurrency (multi-threaded/async) (maybe with std::thread)

-- Some features I will not implement:
+- Some features I do not plan on implementing:
   + OOP (unless implemented by someone else ;) )
   + goto's (essentially impossible given my current design)